 Occupational Life in Tibet

-Tibet is the place of farmers, settled in small villages of the Tibet.
+Tibet is a place of farmers, settled in small villages of Tibet.
 Farmers make their livestock from the main crop, barely, while roaming nomads in Tibet earn their living by herding sheep and yaks.

-If we talk about the city life in Tibet, most of them are making their living as craftsmen.
-However, Tibet inhabitants are diverting toward businesses now, but their original lifestyle will not disappear.
+If we talk about city life in Tibet, most of them are making their living as craftsmen.
+However, Tibet inhabitants are diverting toward businesses now, but their original lifestyles will not disappear.

 Language in Tibet

+Tibetan is the primary language spoken in the region belonging to Sino-Tibetan phylum.
 The Tibet land was traditionally divided into three dialect boundaries; U-Tsand, Amdo, and Kham.
-Tibet language belongs to Sino-Tibetan Phylum; Tibetan is the major language spoken in the region.
-However, English is the language of the tourism business in Tibet.
-Many of Indian merchants in Tibet speak Hindi whereas Nepalese merchants speak Nepalese.
+Like other ethnic groups in China, people speaking different dialects may feel difficult to have a dialogue with each other.
+While the Tibetan language is spelled in the ancient Tibetan phonic symbol and does not get influenced by dialectical pronunciation, so they can write in the same way.
+In recent years, English is the language of the tourism business in Tibet.
+Many Indian merchants in Tibet speak Hindi, whereas Nepalese merchants speak Nepalese.